What’s So Good about the Pricing Strategy of McDonald’s 🍔 India?

 - Analysing competitors costs, prices and offers.
 A local survey, business planning and detailed market research conducted.
 It determines if there is still room for another player entering the business market.

 - Selecting the pricing method.
-It includes the list price, the discount levels and tactics available to teams, as well as the financial options available etc. the part of the marketing strategy that which generates revenue.
+It includes the list price, the discount levels and tactics available to teams, as well as the financial options available, etc. The part of the marketing strategy that generates revenue.
 The price must also take into consideration the appropriate demand-supply equation.

 - Selecting the final price.
 The price determined by the pricing team that is fair to both the business and the public.
 For example, the team may use value pricing to determine the final invoice price.

-- This vibrant decade has seen McDonald’s evolve Indian menus, Indian sensitivities and yet remain as globally innovative as ever.
+- McDonald’s evolved Indian menus, Indian sensitivities and yet remain as globally innovative as ever.